 Research demonstrates that even self-proclaimed advocates are often a part of subconscious bias with which they do not consciously agree.
 We can’t deny how powerful and deeply embedded these associations are.

-As a result, even the most well-intentioned recruiters must check their judgements.
+As a result, even the most well-intentioned recruiters must check their judgments.

 It’s worth recalling the 2004 MIT and University of Chicago research on perceived race in hiring, in which 5,000 fictional applications were distributed to 1,250 employers: “White-sounding” names (Emily and Greg) received 50% more calls than “Black-sounding” ones (Lakisha and Jamal).